Skip to content

 Interview: Sarah Kessler, Content Marketing Strategist, Adobe

 “Experimentation is not just about trying new things; it’s about learning from our efforts and continuously refining our approach.
 We use a structured experimentation framework that allows us to test different content formats, channels, and messaging to identify what resonates best with our audience.
-This data-driven approach has helped us optimize our content strategy and achieve significant results, such as a 20% increase in website traffic and a 15% conversion rate improvement.”
+This data-driven approach has helped us optimise our content strategy and achieve significant results, such as a 20% increase in website traffic and a 15% conversion rate improvement.”

 Decision-Making Models: Leveraging Data for Informed Choices